NorgeStart logoNorgeStart

 • Rule of thumb: a normal full-time salary pays 25–35% in total.
 Use the Tools tab to estimate your net pay.

-Tax return & refund (skattemelding)
+Tax return (skattemelding)

 • Every March/April you get a pre-filled tax return — check it, correct it, claim deductions.
 Deadline: 30 April.